oscarlevin/discrete-book/README.md

 ### Preliminaries

-To compile from source, you will need a copy of the MathBook XSL stylesheets, as well as `xsltproc`, Python, LaTeX, and `pdf2svg` and `make` installed (should be simple on Linux or macOS, but also possible on Windows---see some [PreTeXt for Novices Using Windows](https://pretextbook.org/doc/pnw/html/novices.html)).
+To compile from source, you will need a copy of the PreTeXt XSL stylesheets, as well as `xsltproc`, Python, LaTeX, and `pdf2svg` and `make` installed (should be simple on Linux or macOS, but also possible on Windows---see some [PreTeXt for Novices Using Windows](https://pretextbook.org/doc/pnw/html/novices.html)).

 Earlier editions, that did not include WeBWorK problems were easy enough to compile using commands like `xsltproc --xinclude ../xsl/custom-latex.xsl ../ptx/dmoi.ptx`.
 Now though, there are enough intermediate steps that I've written a `Makefile` that keeps everything together.
 As long as you have all the tools installed, this should make things easy.

 You will need to open up `Makefile.paths.original` and follow the directions there (create a copy called `Makefile.paths` and specify paths to various things).
-Also note that in order for my custom `.xsl` files to work, they need to know where the standard PreTeXt XSL stylesheets are.
-If you clone `mathbook.git` and `discrete-book.git` as shown below, you will be all set, otherwise, you will need to go into the XSL files and change some things at the top.

 Open up a terminal and in your preferred directory, clone the `mathbook` and `discrete-book` repositories: